collabnix/redisplanet/kubernetes/redis-ruby-k8s/README.md

-# How to run redis cluster on kubernetes
+# How to run Redis Cluster on Kubernetes?

 ---

 ### Prerequisites

-- Install minikube or kubernetes
+- Install Minikube

 Follow this guide: [Install minikube on local machine](https://kubernetes.io/docs/getting-started-guides/minikube/)